Amitgm/normal-python-progs/README.md

 # normal-python-progs
+Super-nim and other code challenges

+Super-nim Description:

-Python programs(Super-nim game) from code challenges The rule is to to select a number (even or odd) and split the number if it is even or the number is multiplied by 3 and added to one if its is odd
+Python programs(Super-nim game)
+The rule is to to select a number (even or odd) and split the number if it is even or the number is multiplied by 3 and added to one if its is odd

 for example [4,3,6]